kjkubik/Election_Analysis/README.md

 ## Election-Audit Summary

-This reporting provided give some valuable information about who is voting and where they are voting.
-Here are some examples:

-- The only consistent popular vote was Doane's.
+This report provided some good election information.
+It gives us information about votes cast.
+We can also see that Denver county had cast over four-fifths of the votes.
+It clearly shows the Diana DeGette is the winner of the election.

+I believe even more value informatation could be captured in this report.
+The spreadsheet created below shows all items that could possibly be.

+![](Resources/Proposal.png)

+By adding these elements we can easily see:

+- Doane has a consistant vote percentage of around 3%.
 - The largest popularity vote difference was in Denver county.
 - DeGette and Stockham are the top runners.
-- The voting gap's range was roughly between 4% and 60%
-- The smallest popularity vote difference was in Jefferson county, where Stockham won the popularity vote (not by much though).
+- In Jefferson county, Stockham did win, but not by much.
-- The winner won in the county with the most votes.

-From the data received, there is other information that could be captured for this report.
-We could capture each candidate's:

-1) Vote breakdown by county
-2) percentage of votes per county

-![](Resources/Proposal.png)
+We not only have the grand totals for each candiate but we have the break down of votes and percentages by county.
+This may prove to be more valuable than the grand totals.